syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/CommentTip.md

 To highlight the cells or customize the cells if that cell has comment tip, check whether the `CommentText` and `CommentImage` properties are changed in the `PrepareViewStyleInfo` event.
 {% tabs %}
 {% highlight c# %}
-this.gridGroupingControl1.TableControl.PrepareViewStyleInfo += new GridPrepareViewStyleInfoEventHandler(TableControl_PrepareViewStyleInfo);
+this.gridGroupingControl1.QueryCellStyleInfo +=new GridTableCellStyleInfoEventHandler(gridGroupingControl1_QueryCellStyleInfo);
-void TableControl_PrepareViewStyleInfo(object sender, GridPrepareViewStyleInfoEventArgs e) {
+void gridGroupingControl1_QueryCellStyleInfo(object sender, GridTableCellStyleInfoEventArgs e) {
     //Check whether the cell has comment tip or not. if (e.Style.CommentTip.CommentText != "" || e.Style.CommentTip.CommentImage != null)